Measure of the National Assembly for Wales: Enacting formula

-Subjects of Measures
+Subjects of measures

-Part 4 of the Government of Wales Act 2006 gives the Senedd legislative competence in the following 20 "Subjects" outlined on schedule 7 of that act in relation to Measures.
-(The Senedd does not have competence with respect to all aspects of these subjects.)
+Part 4 of the Government of Wales Act 2006 gave the Assembly legislative competence in the following 20 "Subjects" outlined on schedule 7 of that act in relation to Measures.
+(The Assembly does not have competence with respect to all aspects of these subjects.)
 Since the Assembly gained the competence to pass Acts, these have not been used, but they still apply in relation to previously passed Measures.